 Since 2007, Carolyn has been pursuing two photography projects in Central Asia.
-The first – Two Rivers – is a book which explores intersecting borders, waterways, and cultures in the geographic spaces between Aghanistan, Iran, Russia, and China.
-The second, still ongoing, is a collage of photos, sketches, and texts about Uyghurs in Xinjiang, China.
+The first – Two Rivers – explores the shifting borders, histories, and life systems in the geographic spaces between Aghanistan, Iran, Russia, and China.
+The book, self published in 2013, is a creative collaboration with writer Elif Batuman and designer Sybren Kuiper.
+In content and form, it celebrates ambiguity without discrediting the photographic search for meaning.
+The second project, still ongoing, is an amalgem of photographs, drawings, embroidery, and texts made in Uyghur areas of western China.
 The work explores the boundaries of photography while telling the story of a culture being disrupted and reshaped.

 Website developed by Marty Spellerberg.